-British Home continues to provide a range of stimulating activities for all of our residents both in the Home and also within the wider community.
-The Home uses charitable funding to employ a team of Activities Co-ordinators to work with our residents to design and facilitate a weekly programme of social activities and entertainment.
+The Home uses charitable funding to employ an Activities Co-ordinator to work with our residents to design and facilitate a weekly programme of social activities and entertainment.
 Examples of activities provided include theatre trips, accessible sports events, reflexology and massage, cinema clubs and musical entertainment.